panicless-t/win_kern_port/README.md

 # Writeup
 Soon i'll write it up.

-# How to build it
+# Where is the project files?
-We don't like to commit Xcode project file.
-Create your own XCode project, add files and call "cicuta_virosa" function.
+just shared csharp files you need to add it to your project.

 # Credits
 - Me